Sigmmma/c20/src/content/contributing/readme.md

 Headings automatically generate a table of contents shown in the page sidebar and have a clickable "#" anchor for easy sharing of links to specific sections of a page.

 Always use _sentence case_, with the first word capitalized only.
-The exception is if the title is a proper name like a tool.
+The exception is if the title contains a proper name like a tool.
 To maintain consistency across pages, try to use some of these common heading names if relevant:

+* Overview
+* Installation
-* Known issues
+* Usage
-* More information
+* Troubleshooting
 * Limits
-* Related script functions and globals
+* Related HaloScript
 * Compatibility
-* Troubleshooting
-* Installation
+* Known issues
 * Changelog
-* Usage
 * Appendix
+* External tutorials

 ## Links
 Standard Markdown links can be written in a few ways: